Upintheair Theater

 Dates: May 25 @ 3:30 pm May 26 @ 3:30 pm

 At 77, Georges Boivin “gives the dice a roll”.
 Georges just lost his wife, you see, the “centre of his universe”.
 But there is life after 70 and it must continue even after great loss.
-With his three friends, all older than he, he sets out on road trip from Québec to Vancouver, in search of his first love who he hasn’t seen in 50 years.
+With his three friends, all older than he, he sets out on road trip from Québec to Vancouver, in search of a first love whom he hasn’t seen in 50 years.
+A play about love in all it’s various forms.

-It is no secret that older artists can face challenges related to physical and cognitive age-related changes.
+It is no secret that older artists might face age-related physical and cognitive changes.
 However, far greater impediments to their successful participation in the arts are the social stigmas of ageism and ableism.
-No matter what their age or their physical or mental abilities may be, older adults can and should participate in the arts.
-And not just any arts, but high-quality, innovative, and contemporary arts.
+No matter what their age or their physical or mental abilities maybe, older artists can and must have their place in the arts respected and supported.

 Performer: Allan Morgan